batsauto/repair-app/README.md

   - `ctrl+c`
 9. to stop the mongoDB server. go into your terminal, where the instance is running, and run the stop command
   - `ctrl+c`

+to export MongoDB data use (in the terminal) -`mongoexport --db full_repair_app --collection repairs --out /initialData/repairs.json`

+to import mongoDB data use (in the terminal) -`mongoimport --db full_repair_app --collection repairs --file /initialData/repairs.json`

+to add parts using httPie use
+  -`http POST :8000/parts name="Part Name Here"`